rockNroll87q/NeuroPilot/README.md

 # NeuroPilot

-**NeuroPilot** is a lightweight, extensible framework for defining, running, and analyzing deep learning tasks across multiple datasets using simple YAML configuration files.
-It provides a consistent protocol for specifying tasks, datasets, parameter sweeps, and overrides — and produces fully-specified job definitions ready for execution.
+**NeuroPilot** is a lightweight, extensible framework for automating deep learning/machine learning/data science experiments.
+If you have multiple datasets and multiple experimental methods for each--this framework might be for you!
+Just create a YAML/JSON file defining the datasets and methods you're working with, write a few lines of Python code, and you're off!

 ## Why?